MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 Describes the special characters that you can use to control how PowerShell interprets the next character in a command or parameter.

 ### [about_Splatting](about_Splatting.md)
-Describes how to use splatting to pass parameters to commands in Windows PowerShell.
+Describes how to use splatting to pass parameters to commands in PowerShell.

 ### [about_Split](about_Split.md)
 Explains how to use the Split operator to split one or more strings into substrings.